How it Works

 Those applying to the Family & Preventive Medicine Residency program should complete the standard application.
 Additional Personal Statement Criteria for these candidates includes responses to both of the following questions:

-- Why do you want to pursue both Family Medicine and Preventive Medicine residency training?
+- OHSU’s Family Medicine Residency moved to a 4-year program in 2012.
+Explain why you want to pursue both Family Medicine and Preventive Medicine residency training?
+Why would you prefer this program over OHSU’s other 4-year options?

 Please include responses to these questions in your personal statement or email them directly to Heather Sturgill.